konung/commandments/README.md

+# 13 Commandments of a programmer (reminder to self)

 - [13 Commandments of a programmer (reminder to self)](#13-commandments-of-a-programmer-reminder-to-self)
     - [0.
 Thou shalt “be excellent to each other”](#0-thou-shalt-%E2%80%9Cbe-excellent-to-each-other%E2%80%9D)
     - [1.
 Thou shalt learn command line](#1-thou-shalt-learn-command-line)